 - 6. When my sister died, my mum didn't want a boy.
 I think I was a major disappointment from the start.
 I seemed to get the blame of everything whether I had done anything or not.
-It was usually my brother distribution but he was quite fly.
+It was usually my brother but he was quite fly.
 He was the blue-eyed boy.
 In the end I thought, "If I am going to get the blame for it, I might as well do it." - 7.
 At school, I went from three years old until I was five needing glasses so I couldn't see the blackboard and I couldn't see the books.
 They automatically thought I was stupid so I was put in a remedial class.
 A nice woman ran it.
 I can't remember her name.
 She realised I couldn't see anything and got an optician to come up to the school.
 He said I needed glasses. - 8.
-When I was about four years old, I was playing in a park with a girl called there is a mum shouted her in for tea and she went in.
+When I was about four years old, I was playing in a park with a girl called mum shouted her in for tea and she went in.
 I walked along with her to her house and we were singing.
 There was a guy who said I had a nice singing voice.
 He followed me into my stair.
-He must have known the area, as he didn't stop me on the first landing where Mrs second landing where is lived, she was always out.
+He must have known the area, as he didn't stop me on the first landing where lived because she was always in.
+He stopped me on the second landing where lived, she was always out.
 He asked if I liked magic and I said, "No" He unbuttoned my shorts.
 He started trying to suck my penis.
 I shouted, and then he punched me in the eye.
 I got passed him, got to my house and told my mum.
 She freaked out and didn't want to deal with it.
 My mum should have phoned the police.
-I think that guy was one of the second 20 years old.
+I think that guy was one of the brothers.
+The brothers were the brothers of my friend he looked around 20 years old.
 There was one brother about 15, one about 20.
-They both had very similar voices. - After I got glasses, I seemed to excel.
+They both had very similar voices. - 9.
+After I got glasses, I seemed to excel.
 They kept me in the remedial class for a while, which I was happy with because I had missed that much.
 I learned more quickly.
 You got more attention in a remedial class of 6 than in a class of 25.

-When I went to secondary school, I moved up a year where I didn't know anyone well.
+10. When I went to secondary school, I moved up a year where I didn't know anyone well.
 That was when I went to Gillespie's High School, but before that, I went into the assessment centre.